emilbols/DeepJet/README.md

 In general the input variables are defined using the addBranches function, and the truth labels are defined in TrainDataDeepJet.py as classes that are then called in data structure files.

-Convert to root to data structure
+Convert from root to data structure
 ====
 After having defined the data structure you can now convert a root file into the data structure, which is what we will train on.
 For instance if you want to produce files to train DeepCSV you would do
 ```